Maikhail Miller: Murray State

 Maikhail Miller transferred to Murray State University just prior to the beginning of the Racers fall camp for the 2013 season.
 Miller had considered going to a junior college, but quarterback coach Dan Werner at Ole Miss referred him to Murray State.
-Miller talked to Racer head coach Chris Hatcher, and Miller decided pursue a transfer to Murray State and compete for the starting position rather than going the junior college route.
+Miller talked to Racer head coach Chris Hatcher, and Miller decided to pursue a transfer to Murray State and compete for the starting position rather than going the junior college route.
 Since Murray State is in the FCS instead of the FBS, the move allowed Miller to be eligible to remain in NCAA Division I and play immediately without having to sit out the 2013 season.
 During fall camp at Murray State, Miller beat out Parks Frazier and K.D.
 Humphries for the starting QB spot.

 Miller's first game with the Racers was the 2013 season opener against the Missouri Tigers on August 31, 2013, in Columbia Missouri.
 In the first game against Missouri, Miller went 16-for-32 for 145 yards and a touchdown.
 He also led the team with 73 yards on 11 carries, and he caught a five-yard touchdown pass.
 His catch against Missouri earned Miller the number eight spot on the ESPN SportsCenter Top Ten that night.
 In the second game of the 2013 season, the Racers set a modern-day scoring record with an 83-14 victory over Campbellsville University.
 In that game, Miller went 17-for-21 for 240 yards and three touchdowns.
 Following a win over the Missouri State Bears in week three of the 2013 season, Millter was named co-Newcomer of the Week by the Ohio Valley Conference.
 In the win over Missouri State, Miller went 24-of-33 for 275 yards and a career-best five touchdowns.
 Miller was again named Ohio Valley Conference Newcomer of the Week following an overtime win over the Jacksonville State Gamecocks on September 28, 2013.
 In the victory over Jacksonville State, Miller rushed for 134 yards and two touchdowns on 24 carries.
 He also went 14-for-26 passing for 109 yards and a touchdown.
 The victory over Jacksonville State was the first for the Racers since 2003.

 Miller finished his sophomore season 219-for-327 for 2,331 yards and 18 touchdowns.
 He ranked second in the OVC in passing yards, touchdowns, passing yards per game (222.1) and total offense (265.0).
 Miller also rushed for 429 yards and five touchdowns, and he caught a touchdown pass.
 He was selected as the OVC Newcomer of the Week five times during the season, and at the close of the season he was selected to the 2013 OVC All-Newcomer team.

 On April 11, 2014, Murray State coach Chris Hatcher announced that Maikhail Miller left the team for personal reasons.
 Miller later stated that he left because he wasn't into the game anymore and it felt more like a job.